imr-framework/spiral-fmri/GE/README.md

   * Use to obtain B0 map and coil sensitivity maps
 * ./tar/scan,fmri.tar

-Untar each file (in turn) in /usr/g/bin/ on scanner hsot and scan with toppev3.e.
+Untar each file (in turn) in /usr/g/bin/ on scanner host and scan with toppev3.e.

 ## LOW-RESOLUTION SPOILED 3D GRE (SPGR/FLASH)